sazibsust10/Symfony_demo/setup-instruction.md

 - The Symfony demo app was cloned from the public GitHub repository.
 - A Dockerfile was created to containerize the application, with images pushed to GitHub Container Registry.
-- Kubernetes manifests were structured using Kustomize for environment overlays (dev and prod).
+- Kubernetes manifests were structured using Kustomize for environment overlays (dev and prod) for managing multiple deployment environments.
 - The manifests include Deployments, Services, ConfigMaps, Secrets and PersistentVolumeClaims.

 - Secrets are currently managed via Kubernetes Secret objects in plaintext for simplicity; production deployments should use secret management solutions such as Vault or cloud provider equivalents.
 - Database is deployed as a MySQL instance within the cluster for demonstration; for production, an external managed database service is recommended.
 - Health checks (`readinessProbe` and `livenessProbe`) can be implemented; a minimal `/health` endpoint should be added in the Symfony app for these to function properly.

+#### Future Improvement
+- Migrate to `Helm` to enable better versioned and rollback-capable deployments, along with rich templating support for future scalability
+- Implement automated CI/CD pipelines integrating Helm charts for streamlined, reliable deployments across environments.
 ### Deployment Steps

 ```bash